NightFright2k19/doom_sbardef/README.md

 - **Arms**: Available weapons.
 2-7 in Crispy, 1-7 in DSDA Condensed, otherwise 1-9.
 Either arranged as a square (Crispy, Nightdive) or a single line (Eternity, Boom, DSDA, PrBoom+).
 Chainsaw and Super Shotgun shown as "8" and "9" in the Arms panel ("9" not in Doom 1).
 DSDA Enhanced splits the display into three slot-grouped panels (1-2-8 / 3-4-9 / 5-6-7).
 A switch between panels occurs whenever a weapon of a different panel is selected.
 DSDA Condensed indicates Chainsaw through a lit "8" in slot 1 ("1" with Berserk) and possession of both shotguns with a fully lit "3".<br><br>

 **Indicators:**
 - **Armor type**: Level of damage absorption.
 Shown explicitly as percentage in Crispy, Nightdive and Doom 64.
 Otherwise, armor number is usually recolored (green: 33%, blue: 50%).
-In Eternity Boomity and PrBoom+, the armor icon changes instead.<br>
+In Eternity Boomified and PrBoom+, the armor icon changes instead.<br>
 - **Backpack**: Recolored ammo numbers (white to gold/green) and/or doubling max ammo (Crispy, Eternity, DSDA Classic/Enhanced).<br>
 - **Berserk mode**: Usually shown as a fully lit "1" in the Arms display.
-The green cross icon in Eternity Boomity turns red.
+The green cross icon in Eternity Boomified turns red.
 In PrBoom+ Classic, the Medikit icon is replaced by a Berserk pack.
 In Eternity and DSDA, the symbol (infinity loop or "N/A") turns red if fists are selected.<br>
 - **God mode**: Mugshot and/or recolored health/armor numbers (gold).
 Recolored numbers only work with powerups, not cheats.
-In Eternity Boomity, icons turn golden, too.<br>
+In Eternity Boomified, icons turn golden, too.<br>
 - **Active ammo/weapon**: Orange numbers in the Arms/WEA/WPN panel and/or ammo overview.<br><br>

 **Comparison Features / Indicators:**<br>